1. Home

 Accessing Metadata to get all of the values for the look ups and fields

-To decipher fields and field options of your inventory layers, a dictionary can be found in the metadata call.
+To decipher fields and field options of your inventory layers, a dictionary can be found in the metadata call at the bottom of the SwaggerHub page.
 The response includes fields, associated look up tables and user settings.

 GET/{folder}/metadata/inventories/{inventory}